-In the West, hedonism is a popular ethical principle - "I just want to be happy", "happiness is the meaning of life".
+In the West. during the 1970's, hedonism became a popular ethical principle - "I just want to be happy", "happiness is the meaning of life".
 We all want to be happy, but as an ethical principle it does have limitations.
 My happiness may result in another's sadness.
 I may like loud music, but the rest of the family may not.
 We could argue for the happiness of the greatest number, but then if we are the odd person out, the happiness of others may be our curse.

-In the new age of economic rationalism, all we are left with is the rather shallow ethic of pragmatism.
+Standing against the ethic of the left there is economic rationalism, the rather shallow ethic of pragmatism.
 The ethics of an issue then comes down to "does it work?"
-Racist vilification is then deemed wrong, not because it is unloving, makes people unhappy or in particular, undermines muliculturalism, but because it can affect social cohesion and therefore, economic stability.
+Racist vilification is then deemed wrong, not because it is unloving, makes people unhappy or in particular, undermines multiculturalism, but because it can affect social cohesion and therefore, economic stability.

-Jesus summarized the whole law in the two great commands.
-They are commands that stand together, demanding each other.
-We can't love God without loving our neighbor; we can't love our neighbor unless we love God.
+Within the flux of secular ethics there stands God's law of love.
+Jesus summarizes the whole law in two great commands.
+They are commands that stand together, for we can't love God without loving our neighbor, and we can't love our neighbor unless we love God.
 In the end, all Biblical law derives from the command to love and serves to give practical expression to love.
-In that sense, the law is not just a practical manual for life, for without devotion and heart it is sterile and useless.
+In that sense, the law serves as a practical manual for life, a law shaped by love.
 So then, the law is summed up in love, a love that expresses ultimate care toward the other's best interest.

 1. What is love?

-3. Discuss the notion that the two great commandments abolish the necessity of formal adherence to Biblical law?
+2. Discuss the notion that the two great commandments abolish the necessity of formal adherence to Biblical law.